Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 |Color threshold|`col_thresh`|
 |Sobel threshold on x axis|`sobel_x_thresh`|

-I used a combination of color and gradient thresholds to extract binary image from undistorted image.
+I used a combination of color and gradient thresholds to extract binary images from the undistorted image.

-Example of binary images resulted from combination threshold are following.
+Examples of binary images resulted from the combination threshold are following.

 |Original Image         |Binary Image       |
 |:---------------------:|:---------------------:|